stonefl/stonefl.github.io/_posts/2017-11-14-how-to-install-apache-http-web-server-on-azure-ubuntu-virtual-machines.md

 The remaining part of this post focuses on settings for Flask applications deployment.

-## Install WSGI
+## Install mod_wsgi

-As our application is [Flask](http://flask.pocoo.org/), we also need to install **[WSGI (Web Server Gateway Interface)](http://wsgi.readthedocs.io/en/latest/index.html)**, which is a common interface between web servers and Flask applications, which allows Apache to talk to application and vice versa.
+As our application is [Flask](http://flask.pocoo.org/), we also need to install **[mod_wsgi](http://modwsgi.readthedocs.io/en/develop/index.html)**, which is a common interface between web servers and Flask applications, which allows Apache to talk to application and vice versa.
 ```
 sudo apt-get update
 sudo apt-get install libapache2-mod-wsgi   # for python 2.7